 You are protected from sexual harassment in the workplace by the Equality Act 2010.

 It does not matter how long you have worked for your employer or whether you are a permanent employee, an apprentice or trainee, on a fixed-term contract or supplied by an agency, you are still protected by this legislation.

-This booklet describes sexual harassment, its impact and the rights you have to fight back if it happens.
+This booklet describes the offence, its impact and the rights you have to fight back if it happens.

 What is sexual harassment?

 The Equality Act 2010 defines sexual harassment as unwanted conduct of a sexual nature which has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

-Everyone and anyone can experience sexual harassment at work.
-Often the person carrying out the harassment will try to say that they were just joking or flirting and they didn't intend to cause offence.
+Often the person carrying out the harassment will try to say that they were just joking or harmlessly flirting and they didn't intend to cause offence.
 But this is irrelevant if it has had that effect on you.

 The conduct doesn't have to be specifically targeted at you either.
-For example, you may work in an office where people display pornography or make sexual comments which you regularly see or overhear about LGBT people, or other groups for example women.
-This may create a degrading, intimidating or hostile working environment for you even though no one has made comments about you directly or behaved in a sexual way towards you.
-It is also harassment to treat someone less favourably because they have rejected or been subjected to unwanted sexual conduct.
+For example, you may work in an office where men display pornography or make sexual comments about women which you regularly see or overhear.
+This may create a degrading, intimidating or hostile working environment for you even though none of the men have directly made comments or behaved in a sexual way towards you.
+It is also harassment to treat someone less favourably because they have rejected or submitted to unwanted sexual conduct.

-Here are some examples of behaviour that could constitute sexual harassment: - indecent or suggestive remarks (eg intercourse with someone of the opposite sex will make you 'straight') - > questions, jokes, or suggestions about your sex life (eg about how you have sex and/or your role) - > the display of pornography in the workplace - the circulation of pornography (eg by email) - unwelcome and inappropriate touching, hugging or kissing - > requests or demands for sexual favours.
+Here are some examples of behaviour that could constitute sexual harassment:

+- > indecent or suggestive remarks - > questions, jokes, or suggestions about your sex life - > the display of pornography in the workplace - the circulation of pornography (by email, for example) - > unwelcome and inappropriate touching, hugging or kissing - > requests or demands for sexual favours - > any unwelcome behaviour of a sexual nature that creates an intimidating, hostile or humiliating working environment.